Lech Kaczyński

 On 10 April 2010, Lech Kaczyński died, along with his wife, in the crash of a Polish Air Force jet that occurred on a landing attempt at Smolensk North Airport in Russia.
+The aircraft carrying him and some senior Polish officials had crashed while they were travelling to attend ceremonies marking the 70th anniversary of the Katyn massacre.
 He was the first Polish president to die in office since the assassination of Gabriel Narutowicz.

 Early life

 Kaczyński was born in Warsaw, the son of Rajmund (an engineer who served as a soldier of the Armia Krajowa in World War II and a veteran of the Warsaw Uprising), and Jadwiga (a philologist at the Polish Academy of Sciences).
 As a child, he starred in a 1962 Polish film, The Two Who Stole the Moon (Polish title O dwóch takich, co ukradli księżyc), with his identical twin brother Jarosław.

 Kaczyński was a graduate of law and administration of Warsaw University.
-In 1980 he was awarded his PhD by Gdańsk University.
-In 1990 he completed his habilitation in labour and employment law.
+In 1980, he was awarded his PhD by Gdańsk University.
+In 1990, he completed his habilitation in labour and employment law.
 He later assumed professorial positions at Gdańsk University and Cardinal Stefan Wyszyński University in Warsaw.